DSD-DBS/py-capellambse/docs/source/start/declarative.rst

 Declarative modelling
 *********************

+.. versionadded:: 0.5.0
+   Introduced the declarative modelling module.

-capellambse supports declarative modelling with the :py:mod:`capellambse.decl` module.
+|project| supports declarative modelling with the :py:mod:`capellambse.decl`
+module.
 This requires the optional dependency ``capellambse[decl]`` to be installed.

 The YAML-based declarative modelling engine combines a few simple concepts into a powerful, but easy to use file format.
-These files can then be applied to any model supported by py-capellambse.
+These files can then be applied to any model supported by |project|.

-.. versionadded:: 0.5.0
-   Introduced the declarative modelling module.

 Example
 =======